iluwatar/java-design-patterns/event-based-asynchronous/README.md

 ---
-title: "Master Event-Based Asynchronous Patterns in Java: Comprehensive Guide"
+title: "Event-Based Asynchronous Pattern in Java: Mastering Non-Blocking System Design"
+shortTitle: Event-Based Asynchronous
 description: "Explore the best practices and implementations of event-based asynchronous patterns in Java.
 Enhance your programming skills with our comprehensive guide and real-world examples."
 category: Concurrency
 language: en